jfriedly/foreign-currency/README.rst

 TODO
 ----

-* Use date ranges on Denominations to try to guess whether a currency piece is obsolete.

 * Use a shell to iterate over every inventory piece and assert that it's denomination is valid (``assert piece.denomination in (d['name'] for d in country.denominations)``)

 * Make sure that all the Eurozone countries have obsolete set to true on their most recent denomination.